 EcoVadis, which analyzes environmental aspects, procurement policy, compliance, and working conditions of companies based on the international sustainability guideline ISO 26000, has become one of the world’s leading rating platforms for the chemical industry.
-More than 20,000 companies are now registered with it.
+Tens of thousands of companies now work with EcoVadis.

 Organization of Sustainability